C# drivers

-The following section breaks down the quick start example to demonstrate how to perform common tasks required for C# application development using the Npgsql driver.
+The following sections demonstrate how to perform common tasks required for C# application development.

 Step 1: Add the Npgsql driver dependency